peteroupc/CBOR/docs/PeterO.DataUtilities.md

 Encodes a string in UTF-8 as a byte array.
 This method does not insert a byte-order mark (U+FEFF) at the beginning of the encoded byte array.

 REMARK: It is not recommended to use  `Encoding.UTF8.GetBytes`  in .NET, or the  `getBytes()`  method in Java to do this.
-For instance,  `getBytes()`  encodes text strings in an unspecified character encoding.
-Both behaviors can be undesirable.
+For instance,  `getBytes()`  encodes text strings in a default (so not fixed) character encoding, which can be undesirable.

 <b>Parameters:</b>